How to Install Git on Fedora

 Git is the distributed version control system that underpins modern software development.
 Whether you are tracking changes in a personal project, collaborating on open-source software, or managing enterprise codebases, Git provides the foundation for branching, merging, and maintaining a complete history of your work.
 Unlike centralized systems, Git stores a full repository copy locally, allowing you to commit changes, create branches, and review history without network access.

 By the end of this guide, you will have a working Git installation on Fedora, configured with your identity for commits, and ready to clone repositories, track changes, and push updates to remote services like GitHub or GitLab.
-You will also learn how to compile Git from source if you need a specific version unavailable in Fedora’s repositories.
+You will also learn how to compile Git from source if you need a specific version unavailable in Fedora’s repositories, along with an automated update script to keep your source-compiled installation current.

 Update Fedora Before Installing Git

 Before installing Git, update your system to ensure all existing packages are current.
-This step helps avoid dependency conflicts during installation.
+This step helps avoid dependency conflicts during installation and ensures you receive the latest security patches:

 sudo dnf upgrade --refresh